 Jordan’s national flower is the Black Iris.
 It is one of the rarest flowers globally and displays a unique mix of colors; it is characterized by a dark purple, almost black color with a mesmerizing Lilac hue and a white spot in the flower’s middle.
 These rare flowers grow in the spring around the Dead Sea, Jordan River, Dana Biosphere Reserve, Wadi Rum, Ajloun Mountains at the edges of the desert.
 It can also be found near historic excavation sites, and there have been many inscriptions and mosaics of the iris.

 You will be surprised at how many people speak English!

 Arabic is the official language, but English is widely spoken among the middle and upper classes.

 There is one dish you should be familiar with!

-Mansaf is Jordan’s national dish made of lamb cooked in a sauce of fermented dried yogurt and served with rice in a large Bedouin-style platter.
+Mansaf is Jordan’s national dish made of lamb cooked in a fermented, dried yogurt sauce and served with rice in a sizeable Bedouin-style platter.